KGriego/PortfolioGatsby/content/blog/bottle-tracker/index.md

 ---
-title: Cooming soon!
+title: BottleTracker
-date: "2025-07-17"
+date: "2024-11-18"
 thumbnail:
-tags: [who_knows!?]
+tags: [Firebase, Gatsby, React, Cloud Services, ]
-description: Soon to be seen!
+description: BottleTracker is for tracking the amounts of milk given to infant humans or animals.
 ---

 <div>